2008 in Negative: Intro and Index

 About

-Daily Plastic is brought to you by the same people who brought you the wearable movie sling and that joke about aardvarks.
+Daily Plastic is a Chicago-based movie blog, a collaboration between Robert Davis and J. Robert Parks, the same pair who brought you the wearable movie tote, the razor-thin pencil pocket, and that joke about aardvarks.
 If you know the whereabouts of the blue Pontiac Tempest that was towed from the Plastic Parking Lot on the evening of August 7th, 2008, or more importantly if you've recovered the red shoebox that was in its trunk, please contact us at your earliest convenience.

 The © copyright of all content on Daily Plastic belongs to the respective authors.